cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

      - No need to do two phase waiting on relay.

 ## AMT are states for contract chain history. decentral and stateless. one root one cborblock.
+verifcation is provide witness from mutalbe ragne to curernt all blocks.
 Contract
 ```
 1. ContractJSON // e.g Contract8909JSON = {"version", "safetystateroot", "contract number = 8909", ...,"signature"}